Digestive Symptoms in Pets Require Special Attention

 • Eating garbage, spoiled food, or household objects

-• Infections caused by viruses or harmful bacteria
+• Infections caused by harmful viruses or bacteria

 • Accidental poisoning (chewing on toxic plants, chocolate, cleaning agents)

-When to Skip Home Care and Go Straight to the Vet
+When to Go Straight to the Veterinarian

 • Repeated vomiting or severe diarrhea that doesn’t stop

-• Extreme fatigue, staggering, or any collapse
+• Extreme fatigue, staggering, or collapse

 • Refusal of water, inability to keep fluids down